mdonkers/dotfiles/debian_install.md

 When arriving at the partitioning step, delete - if needed - the unused HFS+ partition.
 Make sure _NOT_ to touch the EFI, OSX Recovery and existing OSX install partition (/dev/sda1, /dev/sda2 and /dev/sda3).
 Create at least the SWAP and EXT4 partition.

-Continue with the installation until the GRUB boot loader installation step.
+Continue with the installation until the GRUB boot loader installation step (choose 'back' option).
 Skip this, we'll set it up later manually.
 Finish the installation.

 If you don't have the option to enter into a Terminal window before the installation finishes, reboot and enter the Debian installer from USB again.
 Choose 'Recovery mode' and boot into the Debian installation, probably /dev/sda5 or /dev/sda6.